Anapidae: Systematics

 The family Micropholcommatidae was synonymized with this family by Schütt in 2003 and by Lopa et al. in 2011, a change that has been accepted by the World Spider Catalog.
 Similarly, the family Holarchaeidae was synonymized by Dimitrov et al. in 2017, and likewise accepted by the World Spider Catalog.

 Genera

-As of October 2025, this family includes 59 genera:
+As of October 2025, this family includes 59 genera and 233 species: